chiragoel/Random-Data/README.md

-# Random-Numbers
+# Random-Data
-In this project I have created a python library to generate random numbers.
+In this project I have created a python library to generate random data.